SparkPost/support-docs/content/momentum/4/using-dkim.md

 ---
-lastUpdated: "03/26/2020"
+lastUpdated: "09/26/2023"
 title: "Using DomainKeys Identified Mail (DKIM) Signatures"
 description: "Domain Keys Identified Mail DKIM is a mechanism that allows verification of the source and contents of email messages Using DKIM sending domains can include a cryptographic signature in outgoing email messages A message's signature may be verified by any or all MT As during transit and by the Mail..."
 ---

 DomainKeys Identified Mail (DKIM) is a mechanism that allows verification of the source and contents of email messages.
 Using DKIM, sending domains can include a cryptographic signature in outgoing email messages.
 A message's signature may be verified by any (or all) MTAs during transit and by the Mail User Agent (MUA) upon delivery.
 A verified signature indicates the message was sent by the sending domain and the message was not altered in transit.
 A signature that fails verification indicates the message may have been altered during transit or that the sender is fraudulently using the sending domain name.
 Unsigned messages contain no guarantee about the sending domain or integrity of the message contents.
-For more information about DKIM, see [draft-ietf-dkim-base-00](http://tools.ietf.org/html/draft-ietf-dkim-base-00).
+For more information about DKIM, see [RFC 6376](https://www.rfc-editor.org/rfc/rfc6376.html).

 To determine subsequent handling of incoming email messages, service providers may use the success/failure of DKIM signature verification or the lack of a DKIM signature.
 The provider can drop invalid messages without impacting the final recipient, exposing the results of DKIM verification directly to the recipient, or exposing the lack of a signature directly to the recipient.
 Additionally, service providers may use signature verification as the basis for persistent reputation profiles to support anti-spam policy systems or to share with other service providers.